alexch/sharebro/README.md

     2. ???
     3. profit

-* sort subscriptions
-  * put "Shares" at the topa
 * admin page: log
 * save off old shared items (broadcast state JSON)
   * for all known users? why not?
 * reorder subscription list: put "Shares" folder at the top
 * riddlr-esque features:
   * https://www.google.com/reader/view/user%2F-%2Flabel%2FPeople%20you%20follow
-* "Send To Sharebro" or "Send to Shares"
-* use Ridllr's "Shared Items" public tag

 * provide an API for other reader apps